This simple but handsome plate rail will give you a place to display decorative plates.

 The many stock moldings available today in lumber stores and home centers beg for imaginative uses.
 By combining different moldings, it's possible to create custom decorative details that are uniquely fitted to your home and tastes.

-The image in Photo 1 shows a basic plate rail -- a piece of 1x4 for the top and a length of 1x6 for the back -- embellished with a simple style of crown molding.
+This image shows a basic plate rail -- a piece of 1x4 for the top and a length of 1x6 for the back -- embellished with a simple style of crown molding.

-Another option is to add a narrow quarter round piece along the front top edge of the rail, as shown in Photo 3.
+Another option is to add a narrow quarter round piece along the front top edge of the rail.